benw000/Simulation-Engine/README.md

 Most of the work on this package has taken place in short bursts on my train journeys to and from work.
 It's been a large undertaking to improve my *terrible*, *old* code and restructure for a more modular, scaleable design - in some sense I've learnt a lot about refactoring existing work (whilst resisting the temptation to completely rewrite it!)

-It's been rewarding to build this system from the ground up, and witness the consequences of different architectural decisions; some which rewardingly pay off and others which induce a headache.
+It's been rewarding to build this system from the ground up, and witness the consequences of different architectural decisions; some of which paid off nicely, while others induced a headache.

 If you've got this far, thanks for reading!
 Feel free to contact me via [GitHub](https://github.com/benw000) or [LinkedIn](https://www.linkedin.com/in/ben-winstanley-ml-engineer/).